PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 }
 ````

 The entities are either derived from [EntityBase](xref:Moryx.Model.EntityBase) or [ModificationTrackedEntityBase](xref:Moryx.Model.ModificationTrackedEntityBase).
 Is that necessary?
 That's pretty much better because the [EntityBase](xref:Moryx.Model.EntityBase) defines an extra property for the `Id`.
 This `Id` is treated specially as self incrementing primary key.
-[ModificationTrackedEntityBase](xref:Moryx.Model.ModificationTrackedEntityBase) derives from the base and has three special properties which are monitored by triggers (Created, Updated, Deleted).
-These trigger will automatically installed inside the database and tables.
-Further reading [Modification Tracking](xref:Model.ModificationTracking) here.
+[ModificationTrackedEntityBase](xref:Moryx.Model.ModificationTrackedEntityBase) derives from the base and has three special properties which are monitored by triggers (Created, Updated, Deleted) whcih are automatically applied to the entitiy.
+Further reading [Modification Tracking](../../articles/Platform/DataModel/ModificationTracking.md) here.

 ## Entity loading & change tracking behavior